Helping Yourself When You Have Bipolar Disorder

 Getting Treatment for Severe Bipolar Disorder

 When symptoms continue to be intense and include severe episodes of mania or depression, residential treatment for bipolar disorder provides the best chance for successful diagnosis, medication management, and recovery.
 Staying in a residential facility gives you the opportunity to detach from your day to day life and responsibilities while your mood swings are brought under control.

 While in a residential facility, you will receive medical supervision around the clock, which reduces opportunities for self-harm.
 It also allows doctors to observe that you are taking medication exactly as prescribed so that mood swings can be stabilized.

 Hospitalization may be recommended if you are suicidal or become detached from reality.
-You may also need inpatient treatment if you have a problem with substance use disorder along with bipolar disorder.
+You may also need inpatient treatment for bipolar if you have a complex case or are suffering from a co-occurring mental health disorder.

 Begin Your Recovery Journey.877-727-4343